Massachusetts is at war with itself.

 4) Lawmakers pulled the proposal yesterday, just hours before it was scheduled to be debated.

 This was a notable choice, as lawmakers must submit their revisions to Governor Baker by June 30th.
 They will be releasing a different set of revisions next week to be debated, which has marijuana advocates’ reactions split.
-On one hand, many were against the proposal, meaning there is a better chance that lawmakers will come up with revisions that align more closely with voters’ hopes for the bill; but on the other, there is a significant possibility that this will prolong the addition of marijuana shops in Massachusetts, especially since the Legislature already voted to postpone the opening of recreational shops by six months last December.
+Those against the proposal are hoping the bill’s revisions will align more closely with voters’ hopes.
+However, there is a significant possibility that this will prolong the addition of marijuana shops in Massachusetts.
+Legislature already voted to postpone the opening of recreational shops by six months last December.

-When medical marijuana passed in 2012, state officials took their time in enforcing and implementing the law, which may be a foreshadow for this marijuana law.
-It’s no surprise that lawmakers are everything but timely in their decisions, so citizens may have to wait another few years before this law is truly enforced and normalized.
+When medical marijuana passed in 2012, state officials took their time in enforcing and implementing the law.
+Some believe this to be a foreshadow for the implementation of this bill.
+Citizens may have to wait another few years before this law is truly normalized.